matyasselmeci/hpc-annex/work-order.md

   the job's requirements to match the given _annex-name_ to the machine-ad attribute `AnnexName`, as well as `AuthenticatedIdentity` to `<user-name>@annex.osgdev.chtc.io`.
-This should suffice to prevent the job from running anywhere else, but if we can something to exclude it from the default central manager's matchmaking, so much the better.
+This should suffice to prevent the job from running anywhere else, but if we can add something to exclude it from the default central manager's matchmaking, so much the better.

   Also tag the job so that `htcondor annex create` has an easier / more